 Sola flowers are completely customizable.

 With traditional wedding florals, making sure the flowers match your wedding day color palette can be pretty tricky.
-But with wood flowers, all I’ll need is a color swatch for your wedding day, and I can transform your florals into whatever color you want them to be.
+But with wood flowers, all I need is a color swatch (most dress + suit companies offer these), or even just an inspiration picture, and I can transform your florals into whatever color you want them to be.

 You can use the flowers you want in any season.